MarkStrendin/cybersecurity-writeups/htb-2023-hack-the-boo/for-valhalloween.md

 >
 ```

-I remembered that in the [HackTheBox Cyber Apocalypse 2023 - The Cursed Mission](../htb-2023-cyber-apocalypse/) CTF, there was a challenge that walked the user through using a utility called [Chainsaw](https://github.com/WithSecureLabs/chainsaw).
+I remembered that in the [HackTheBox Cyber Apocalypse 2023 - The Cursed Mission](../htb-2023-cyber-apocalypse/) CTF, there was a challenge ([Packet Cyclone](../htb-2023-cyber-apocalypse/for-packet-cyclone))that walked the user through using a utility called [Chainsaw](https://github.com/WithSecureLabs/chainsaw).
 I've wanted to sit down and get more familliar with Chainsaw since then, so it looks like here is a good opportunity to put it to use.
 This article will _not_ be an especially good example of how to use Chainsaw - I went for speed here, not accuracy, and I spent a lot of time looking over the results.

 ```
 What are the IP address and port of the server from which the malicious actors downloaded the ransomware? (for example: 98.76.54.32:443)